INTO-CPS-Association/DTaaS/docs/user/website/index.md

 This page contains a screenshot driven preview of the website serving the DTaaS software platform.

-## Visit the DTaaS software instance
+## Visit the DTaaS Application

 Start off by simply visiting the website of the DTaaS instance for which you are a user.

 ![Visit the URL](visit-dtaas-1.png)

-## Redirected to Authorization
+## Redirected to Authorization Provider

 You will be redirected to the Gitlab
 Authorization for DTaaS.